 Run (without debugging) — this way is mostly helpful for testing whether your code executes at all and how it behaves.

-Debug — this way you start the code targeted by the selected configuration and automatically attach the debugger to it, meaning that with the debugger features you will be able to see exactly how your code executes and to find problems in your program.
+Debug — this way you start the code targeted by the selected configuration and automatically attach the debugger to it, meaning that with the debugger features you will be able to see exactly how your code executes and find problems in your program.

 In this section: